Patrick Heneghan1 Cop

 Representative matters include acting for:

-• The owner of a 1.2 GW combined cycle gas fired power station, at the time one of the largest non-recourse financed power projects in Europe, in ad hoc arbitration proceedings in London.
-The owner successfully claimed significant liquidated damages for delay and defended counterclaims for extensions of time and loss and expense
+• The owner of a 1.2 GW combined-cycle gas-fired power station, at the time one of the largest non-recourse financed power projects in Europe, against its design and build contractor in ad hoc arbitration proceedings seated in London.
+The owner successfully claimed significant liquidated damages for delay and defended counterclaims for extensions of time and loss and expense.

-• A European electricity company in ICC arbitration proceedings in Stockholm in relation to disputes arising under an energy agreement concerning the commissioning of turbines and associated performance bonuses
+• A European electricity company in ICC arbitration proceedings in Stockholm in relation to disputes arising under a long-term energy supply and off-take agreement concerning the commissioning of 3 x 400MW turbines and associated performance bonuses.

-• Acting for a British engineering company in relation to disputes arising out of the delay and costs incurred by the contractor in meeting employer requirements in relation to the construction of the Tsing Ma Bridge in Hong Kong, one of the world’s longest suspension bridges
+• A British engineering company in relation to disputes arising out of the delay and costs incurred by the contractor in meeting employer requirements in relation to the construction of the Tsing Ma Bridge in Hong Kong, one of the world’s longest suspension bridges.

-• Acting for an Asian subsidiary of a US company in ICC arbitration proceedings in Singapore in relation to disputes arising from a project to introduce congestion charging
+• An Asian subsidiary of a US company in ICC arbitration proceedings in Singapore in relation to disputes arising from a project to design and build a congestion charging system.

 • Recommendations